CSC207-2022F-UofT/course-project-groupedup/README.md

 -  Design Patterns & Code Smells: Added Javadoc to explain purpose/future extension of Group Factory as suggested by TA in online meeting.
 Strategy pattern was used for matching algorithm.
 Hard coded failure/sucess messages were fixed by making a Class which has getter methods for String attribute message.
 No more hard coded strings in use cases.

 ## Test Coverage for each feature's use case package
 - Edit User Public Profile Use Case: 100% classes, 75% line coverage.
-Some lines were not tested due to them being getter and setter methods.
+The only files that don't have 100% line testing were EditUserPublicProfileResponseModel, EditUserPublicProfileRequestModel because all methods were simply getter and setter methods.
+Same with View User Public Profile case, the line testing coverage is 88% since the response's model's getter and setter methods are not tested.
 - Otherwise, everybody's use case has 100% test coverage for classes, methods, and lines.